iluwatar/java-design-patterns/unit-of-work/README.md

   - Decoupling
   - Persistence
   - Transactions
-head:
-  - - meta
-    - name: keywords
-      content:
 ---

 ## Intent of Unit Of Work Design Pattern

-The Unit of Work pattern maintains a list of objects affected by a business transaction and coordinates the writing out of changes and the resolution of concurrency problems.
+Learn how the Java Unit of Work pattern expertly manages and maintains a list of objects impacted by business transactions, coordinating database changes and solving concurrency issues effectively.

 ## Detailed Explanation of Unit Of Work Pattern with Real-World Examples

 Real-world example

-> Imagine a library where a librarian tracks all the books that are borrowed and returned throughout the day.
+> Consider a library scenario where a librarian meticulously tracks all books borrowed and returned, utilizing the Unit of Work design pattern to update the inventory system efficiently.
 Instead of updating the library's inventory system every time a single transaction occurs, the librarian keeps a list of all the changes and updates the system once at the end of the day.
 This approach ensures that all changes are processed together, maintaining the integrity of the inventory and reducing the number of individual updates needed.
 This is analogous to the Unit of Work pattern in software, where all changes to a set of objects are tracked and committed as a single transaction to maintain consistency and efficiency.

 In plain words